sifzerda/next-horror/README.md

 npm i @vercel/postgres
 ```
 to install the Vercel Postgres SDK.

-7. go to vercel dashboard, under 'storage' select and create a db. e.g. neon postgres serverless.
-8. copy the connection string info and paste into an .env in your root folder of app
-9.
+7.
 ```bash
 npm install prisma @prisma/client npx prisma init
 ```
 this will create a root folder called prisma containing a schema.prisma file
-10. Update your prisma schema with any models you want to create e.g.
+8. Update your prisma schema with any models you want to create e.g.
 ```bash
 generator client {
   provider = "prisma-client-js"